plone/Products.ResourceRegistries/README.txt

   cacheability and minimising the number of http-requests to Plone.

   This tool was started at the excellent SnowSprint 2005 - Organised by Telesis in the Austrian Alps.
-Thanks, Jodok :)
+Thanks, Jodok! :)

 Credits